Variable Selection Using Nearest Neighbor Gaussian Processes: Related Work

+If the dependencies of interest are purely linear, simple linear regression models are sufficient for the analysis.
+There are many well-established approaches to perform variable selection in linear regression models \cite{Tibshirani1996,Fan2001,Hastie2005,Zou2006,Park2008,10.1080/01621459.2013.869223,Alhamzawi2018,POSCH2020}.

+Bhattacharya et al. \cite{doi:10.1080/01621459.2014.960967} introduce and analyze the properties of Dirichlet–Laplace priors, emphasizing their utility in achieving optimal shrinkage in statistical modeling, especially in high-dimensional settings.
+Bhadra et al. \cite{10.1214/16-BA1028} tackle the challenges associated with estimating ultra-sparse signals, where the signals of interest are extremely sparse among a vast amount of noise or irrelevant information.
+They introduced the Horseshoe+ estimator, which extends the well-known Horseshoe prior by incorporating additional features to enhance its performance in accurately identifying and estimating ultra-sparse signals further.
+Chen and Walker \cite{10.1214/18-EJS1529} introduce a Bayesian approach to variable selection in high-dimensional linear models using Marginal Solo Spike and Slab priors.
+These priors offer a computationally efficient way to perform Bayesian variable selection.

-In case that the dependencies of interest are purely linear simple linear regression models are sufficient for the analysis.
-There are many well-established approaches to perfrom variable selection in linear regression models \citep{Tibshirani1996,Fan2001,Hastie2005,Zou2006,Park2008,Ro2014,Alhamzawi2018,POSCH2020}.
-However, in many practical applications linearity does not hold and more sophisticated methods are required.
-Recently, Gaussian process regression models (GPRMs), originally proposed by \cite{Hagan1978}, gained a lot of attention.
-GPRMs can be considered as an alternative to neural networks since a large class of neural network based regression models converges to a Gaussian Process (GP) in the limit of an infinite network \citep{Neal1996}.
-Alternatively, GPs can also be viewed at from the perspective of non-parametric Bayesian regression \citep{Rasmussen2005}.
+However, linearity does not hold in many practical applications, and more sophisticated methods are required.
+Recently, Gaussian process regression models (GPRMs), originally proposed by O’Hagan \cite{Hagan1978}, gained much attention.
+GPRMs can be considered an alternative to neural networks since a large class of neural network-based regression models converges to a Gaussian Process (GP) in the limit of an infinite network \cite{Neal1996}.
+Alternatively, GPs can also be viewed from the perspective of non-parametric Bayesian regression \cite{Rasmussen2005}.
 Here, Gaussian priors are directly assigned to the space of regression functions.
-There are many empirical studies which confirm that GPRMs perform very well compared to other non-linear models \citep{CHEN2007,Jin2008}.
-Moroever, GP regression has become a very popular approach for the approximation of time-expensive computer models \citep{VOLLERT2019}.
+Many empirical studies confirm that GPRMs perform very well compared to other non-linear models \cite{CHEN2007,Jin2008}.
+GP models are widely used in spatial statistics, see e.g. \cite{GELFAND201686}.
+Moreover, GP regression has become a prevalent approach for the approximation of time-expensive computer models and Bayesian optimization, e.g., \cite{Santner2003,Gramacy2020}.
+A survey on high-dimensional GP modeling with applications to Bayesian optimization is given in \cite{Binois2022}.
+Advancements to typical GP models allow e.g. for non-stationary flexibility (\cite{sauer2023nonstationary}).
+Alternatively, divide-and-conquer GPs such as treed GPs and local approximate GPs avoid computational bottlenecks associated with fitting ordinary GPs on large training data sets (\cite{GramacyLee2008, GramacyApley2015}).
+Finally, Deep GPs combine non-stationary and global modeling (\cite{Damianou2013}).
+They come, however, at the cost of additional computational expenses.